RaghadOs/image-classification-teachable/README.md

 The model was trained using **Teachable Machine** with two image classes:

-- Class 1: Example (e.g., "Apple")
+- Class 1: Cat
-- Class 2: Example (e.g., "Orange")
+- Class 2: Dog

 ### 2. Model Export

 The trained model was exported as:

-- `TensorFlow Lite → Float32` format
+- `TensorFlow Lite → Float` format
 - Includes:
   - `model_unquant.tflite` – the trained model
   - `labels.txt` – the class labels